Life cycle assessment of future battery chemistries – high storage capacity without scarce resources? LCA battery chemistries

 Anders Nordelöf's research investigates how technologies for electric propulsion change the environmental impacts of road vehicles and other types of vehicles for transportation and industry, using...

-Professor, Environmental Systems Analysis, Technology Management and Economics
+Professor, Environmental Systems Analysis, Technology Management and Economics, division manager

-Magdalena Svanström is a Professor in the Chemical Environmental Science group.
-Her research focuses on environmental and sustainability assessment of products and processes, e.g., wastewater...
+Magdalena Svanström is a Professor of Sustainability Studies in the Environmental Systems Analysis division.
+Her research focuses on the development and application of methodology for environmental...

 - Swedish Energy Agency (Public, Sweden)